Evansdale, Iowa: Geography

-Evansdale's longitude and latitude coordinates in decimal form are 42.467837, -92.282105.

 According to the United States Census Bureau, the city has a total area of 4.12 sqmi, of which 4.05 sqmi is land and 0.07 sqmi is water.

 Evansdale is a border to border suburb of Waterloo.

 History

-Evansdale began its existence in 1947, when the residents of the Home Acres and River Forest Area adjoining the east city limits of Waterloo and confronted with a common drainage problem, formed the Home Acres Improvement Association.
+Evansdale began its existence in 1947, when the residents of the Home Acres and River Forest Area adjoining the east city limits of Waterloo were confronted with a common drainage problem, formed the Home Acres Improvement Association.
 In August of that year the Association petitioned for articles of incorporation as a town and presented their documents to District Judge William T. Evans through Parkersburg attorney Dale Van Eman, hence Evansdale.
 The poll resulted in a 205-106 favorable count to incorporate.
 The history of growth in the area can be timed back to the turn of the century.
 Situated in East Waterloo Township, Evansdale evolved from several different sections that were developed.
 Around the turn of the century, William T. Evans owned a farm just south of Watermelon Avenue in what is approximately the present route of Highway 20.
 Lafayette Road, an extension of Lafayette Street from Waterloo, cut through the Evans' farm.
 Just east of Evans' farm was a farm owned by Julia B. Richards.
 The County School #1 sat on the corner of Richards' property in what eventually became known as Evans Crossing.
 This was the first of the sections which later became Evansdale.

 Other large farmers in the area at the time were: Mary C. Crumrine, Jacob Griffith, Samuel R. White, C.C.
 Wolf, Hugh Newell, Lore Alford, James Gardner, George Shirley, J.H.
 Johnston, August Westendorf, Frederick Timmermann and Carl Bunger.
 Another section of land was made up in part by the land owned by C.C.
 Wolf.
 The land was located between what is now Grand Blvd. and the present site of Evans Road.
 In the early 1900s Wolf built the Elk Run Hotel to be used as a summer resort.
 The hotel had a large ballroom and dining room and was well known by the residents of northeast Iowa.
 Commuter trains of the Illinois Central railroad brought weekend visitors to the resort, which faced the Cedar River.